ramongduraes/snet/tutorials/1_INSTALL_SNET.md

 If it doesn't, it may be the case that the `blockchain` script is using an inadequate version os Python.
 Fix it by specifying the Python version on the shebang bash (the first line) of the script, changing it from `#!/usr/bin/env python3` to `#!/usr/bin/env python3.6`.

+#### 2. If you find "fatal erorr: Python.h: No such file or directory" on your error stack

+It might be the case that you have not properly installed the header files and static libraries for Python3.6 dev.
+Make sure to run `sudo apt-get install python3.6-dev`

 </p></details>